hassanrad/superhero-comic-DB-explorer/README.md

 - GraphQL (server)
 - Gridsome (static site generator using GraphQL and VueJS)

-The initial screen displays a list of the character names and their comic count, and the app includes pagination and search functionality.
+The initial screen displays a list of the character names and their comic count, and the app includes pagination functionality.

 A detail section listing all the comic titles for specific characters will be displayed when you click on an item from the list.